MJabdelilah93/bibliometrics-entity-matching/paper-artifacts/README.md

 # Paper artifacts

-Frozen artifacts supporting the manuscript *"Governing Uncertainty in Bibliometric Entity
+Frozen artifacts supporting the manuscript *"Auditable Bibliometric Entity Matching for Scholarly Metadata: Benchmarking an Abstention-Aware LLM Workflow against Classical Methods"*.
-Matching: An Auditable, Abstention-Aware LLM Workflow for Author and Affiliation Resolution"*.
 These files document the exact configurations, tuned thresholds, benchmark labels, and run provenance behind the reported results.
 They are provided for inspection and reuse; the pipeline source code in this repository can be rerun on equivalent Scopus exports.